PlasmaSheep/wtp-temp-unit-generator/README.md

     If you downloaded from the zip, you'll have to unzip it.

-2. Navigate to the directory, then in the terminal run:
+2. Navigate to the downloaded directory, then in the terminal run:

         python3 rungenerator.py